kazurayam/inspectus4katalon-sample-project/docs/index.md

 ### How "Test Cases/MyAdmin" works

--   The Test Case [CURA/main](https://github.com/kazurayam/inspectus4katalon-sample-project/tree/master/Scripts/CURA/main/Script1667709715867.groovy) visits 2 Web sites which have the same sitemap; namely Production environment and Development environment.
+-   The Test Case [MyAdmin/main](https://github.com/kazurayam/inspectus4katalon-sample-project/tree/master/Scripts/MyAdmin/main/Script1667687348266.groovy) visits 2 Web sites.
+The 2 URLs of the top page have **different hostnames but shares a single sitemap** (file tree).
+Typically, you would want to compare the Production environment and Development environment of a Web site.

 -   It navigates through the site for multiple pages.

--   It reads a CSV file to know the list of URLs to process.
+-   It reads [a CSV file](https://github.com/kazurayam/inspectus4katalon-sample-project/tree/master/Include/data/MyAdmin/targetList.csv) to know the sitemap (= list of URLs) to process.

--   It processes 2 Web sites sequentially as soon as possible without putting any time gap.
+-   It processes 2 Web sites sequentially as soon as possible without putting time gap.

 -   It takes screenshots of the pages, save the images in PNG format.
 It also save the HTML sources.

--   It compiles a report in HTML where you find multiple sets of **Previous** / **Diff** / **Current** images & HTMLs of the web site taken at almost the same timing.
+-   It compiles a report in HTML where you find multiple sets of **Previous** / **Diff** / **Current** images & HTMLs.

 -   By Twins-Diff, you can compare the Production environment and the Development environment.
+This method is effective to identify any regressions or unexpected changes injected by the continuous development.

 Demo in action: [click here](https://kazurayam.github.io/inspectus4katalon-sample-project/demo/store/MyAdmin-20221213_080556.html)